mercredo/bydcontrol/docs/Privacy-Policy.md

 # What Android permissions are required?

-* **Internet** (Keepass2Android regular only): Currently required to interact and create OSC interfaces.
+* **Internet**: Currently required to interact and create OSC interfaces.
 The free service used here is part of mobilemerc.com.
 * **Storage**: Required to allow the user to read/store Bydcontrol layouts on the device locally.